play-with-docker/play-with-docker.github.io/_posts/2017-09-19-ops-s1-swarm-intro.markdown

 {:.quiz}
 A stack can:
-- [x] be deployed from the commandline
+- (x) be deployed from the commandline
-- [x] can use the compose file format to deploy
+- (x) use the compose file format to deploy
-- [ ] can run a Dockerfile
+- ( ) run a Dockerfile
-- [ ] be used to manage your hosts
+- ( ) be used to manage your hosts
-- [x] can be used to manage services over multiple nodes
+- (x) be used to manage services over multiple nodes